M12 Motorway (Sydney)

-The M12 Motorway, initially known as Western Sydney Airport Motorway, is an under-construction east-west motorway in Sydney, Australia, linking between the M7 motorway and the Northern Road, as part of the Western Sydney Infrastructure Plan.
-The four-lane motorway is planned to be 14 km long and to be built at a cost of $1.75 billion (with both state and federal funding).
-It is aimed at providing direct access from the M7 Westlink motorway to the new Western Sydney Airport situated at Badgerys Creek.
+The M12 Motorway is a toll-free east-west motorway in Sydney, New South Wales, Australia, linking the Westlink M7 motorway and The Northern Road, as part of the Western Sydney Infrastructure Plan.
+The four-lane motorway is 15 km long and was built at a cost of $1.75 billion (with both state and federal funding).
+It provides direct access from the M7 Westlink motorway to the new Western Sydney International Airport situated at Badgerys Creek.

-The motorway began construction in August 2022 and is expected to open prior to the Western Sydney Airport opening in late 2026.
+Initially announced as the Western Sydney Airport Motorway in 2014, it later became known simply as M12.
+The motorway began construction in August 2022.
+Majority of the motorway opened on 14 March 2026, prior to the Western Sydney Airport opening to cargo in July 2026.
+The interchange with the M7 opened on 14 June that year.

 Alignment

-The M12 Motorway will run between M7 motorway and the Northern Road, including an exit to the access road towards the Western Sydney Airport.
-The motorway will have 4 lanes, with provision to be widened to 6 lanes.
-It will also be toll-free.
+The M12 Motorway runs between the Westlink M7 motorway and The Northern Road, including an exit to the access road towards the Western Sydney International Airport.
+The motorway has four lanes, with provision to be widened to six lanes.
+It is also toll-free.